coffeemakingtoaster/zerolog-loki-hook/README.md

 # Zerolog Loki hook

+  ⚠️If you want an actual solution to this problem I have created a [library](https://github.com/coffeemakingtoaster/zerolog-loki-publisher) that does this :) It fixes a few issues this implementation has⚠️

+---

 Example for a hook that forwards log events from zerolog to you trusty local Loki instance.

 For usage checkout the main.go file.
 To test the setup run